 The problem is that, while training indoors using all these gadgets might help maintain or even increase our fitness, it doesn’t do much for our bike-handling skills.

 After a winter of having your bike fixed firmly to the spot, your first attempt at cornering might come as a shock.
 Skills do come back pretty quickly but you may be surprised how stiff and wooden you feel on your first ride of the spring.

 Just because your legs are strong and fast from the turbo, don’t go flat-out, as you may find your engine’s capabilities exceeding your handling.
 Start with a few steady rides and actively concentrate on skills such as cornering, descending and track-standing to make sure your balance and technique are up to scratch.
 Once you combine these skills with your turbo-boosted fitness, you’ll be ready to fly.

 8 Do an evening ride

-One of the first landmarks of spring is leaving work in the daylight after the clocks have gone forward — you feel like you have been given an extra chunk of day to play with, even if you might not have any extra hours to spare.
+One of the first landmarks of spring is leaving work in the daylight after the clocks have gone forward.
+It’s not too long – and once it happens, you will feel like you have been given an extra chunk of day to play with, even if you might not have any extra hours to spare.
 If you can, take advantage and plan an evening ride.

 Though the air may still feel cool, and the weather is unpredictable, enjoy riding until dusk — appreciating the sunset and scenery instead of commuting home with just the small patch of light from your handlebars as company.